About Us

 Max's lens has been focused on Fungi & Myxomycetes.
 His imagery posted mainly on Instagram @allthingsfungi has gained him recognition with international platforms and magazines, last year he was shortlisted for Close up Photographer of the year.

 His deep dive into mycology means he's found and identified hundreds of species, many of which we know little about.
-He's contributed to the Darwins tree of life project at Kew Gardens with wild clones and is an active member of the Sussex Fungus group.
+He's contributed to the Darwins tree of life project at Kew Gardens and is an active member of the Sussex Fungus group.